Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals can hinder the progress.
+- Inability to establish achievable goals can hinder the progress.

 - Negativity is not a good thing in any workplace.

-- Overcommitment can cause mistakes as well as burnout and internal frustration.
+- Overcommitment can cause mistakes burning out, mistakes, and internal anger.

-- Reduce stress by implementing Time Management Techniques and gaining the ability to delegate difficult tasks.
+- Reduce stress by learning Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals